WoodlandsComputerScience/MeetingContent/README.md

 *Topics we may cover in the future weeks.
 Please let us known if you have any suggestions.*

 - How to use Git
-- Making a Discord Bot
+- Web Dev
-- Web and Game Dev
+- Web Scraping